 How to use Regular Expressions

-1. Click on the + button of the "Select page" command or any other command in the template that you want to add an extraction to.
+1. Click on the + button next to the "Select page" command, or any other command in the template that you want to add an extraction to.

 2. Choose the "Select" tool from the tool box.

 3. Select the element on the page that you want to extract and modify.

 4. The element text is extracted for you automatically.
 We need to modify this extraction.

 5. Click on the "Select & Extract selection1" command + button.

 6. From the tool box select the "Extract" tool.
 A new "Extract selection1" command will appear for you.

 7. Check mark the "Use regex" check box in the extraction command options panel.